Skip to main content

 Feed auto-discovery

 Windows App attempts feed discovery automatically on sign-in using the account's tenant home region.
-For GCC High tenants this should resolve to the sovereign endpoint without manual URL entry.
-If the workspace appears empty, the manual URL entry in step 4 is the fix.
+For GCC High tenants, Add Workspace with the explicit rdweb.wvd.azure.us URL is the documented path — Microsoft's Windows App guidance routes sovereign-cloud users through Add Workspace rather than the Add Work or School account flow.
+If the workspace appears empty after using the latter, fall back to manual URL entry per step 4.

 Connect and Verify